edarc/sxml-jaxp/README.rst

 Here we've pre-compiled our XSL template using ``compile-template``.
 This can be used if you plan on transforming more than one document with a particular stylesheet.
-It uses TrAX to compile the template into some object implementing ``Transformer``, so that it doesn't have to parse and compile it for every invocation.
+It uses TrAX to compile the template into some object implementing ``Templates``, so that it doesn't have to parse and compile it for every invocation.

 ..
 [2] ``copy!`` actually recognizes the ``:sxml`` sink also, although I don't